auth0/docs/articles/connections/passwordless/faq.md

 If you need more control, you can implement your own UI and call any of the passwordless connections through the [Auth0 JavaScript SDK](https://github.com/auth0/auth0.js).

-### Q: How do I select the high-volume messaging provider that Passwordless sign ins will use?
+### Q: How do I select the high-volume messaging provider that Passwordless logins will use?
 What are my options?

 **A:** By default, your passwordless connections will be set up to use Auth0’s messaging provider.
 This works but limits your ability to monitor and manage deliverability, troubleshoot issues, and connect to analytics.
 Accordingly, we recommend that you set up your own high-volume email or SMS provider.